jtesta/bitclamp/README.txt

 Currently, the only way to extract content from the blockchain is to run bitcoind/dogecoind and examine blocks in realtime.
 Future versions of Bitclamp will allow the user to specify ranges to parse, along with searches based on filename, type, etc.

-To monitor the BTC blockchain in realtime, run bitcoind with the following arguments:
+To monitor the BTC blockchain in realtime, run bitcoind with the following arguments (note that the sqlite3 database will be created if it does not already exist):

-    bitcoind -daemon -listen=0 -txindex -blocknotify="python3 /path/to/bitclamp/blockchain_watcher.py btc /path/to/btc/output/directory/ /path/to/btc/output_log.txt %s -d"
+    bitcoind -daemon -listen=0 -txindex -blocknotify="python3 /path/to/bitclamp/blockchain_watcher.py btc /path/to/sqlite3_db /path/to/btc/output/directory/ /path/to/btc/output_log.txt %s -d"

-To monitor the DOGE blockchain in realtime, run dogecoind with:
+To monitor the DOGE blockchain in realtime, run dogecoind with (note that the sqlite3 database will be created if it does not already exist):
-    dogecoind -daemon -listen=0 -txindex -blocknotify="python3 /path/to/bitclamp/blockchain_watcher.py doge /path/to/doge/output/directory/ /path/to/doge/output_log.txt %s -d"
+    dogecoind -daemon -listen=0 -txindex -blocknotify="python3 /path/to/bitclamp/blockchain_watcher.py doge /path/to/sqlite3_db /path/to/doge/output/directory/ /path/to/doge/output_log.txt %s -d"

 The servers will dump new files into /path/to/output/directory/.